xoxzo/blog.xoxzo.com/content/Engineering/automating-freeing-tabs-productivity-en.md

 -- Raymond Hettinger, Python core developer

-As Raymond Hettinger, one of my favorite Python developers, would say "There must be a better way!".
+As Raymond Hettinger, one of my favourite Python developers, would say _"There must be a better way!"_.
 We can keep those distracting tabs and slow browsers from slowing us down.
 For this example, I chose to write a script to watch a Kickstarter project so I can get better deals just in case they become available.
 Beginners or non-programmers can use this as a simple #lifehack or as a starting point and apply it to their own use cases like waiting for that new anime or manga episode.

 Personally, when I see some cool [Kickstarter](https://www.kickstarter.com/) project, I'm usually not lucky or fast enough to get the limited early bird deals.
 In this post, I'll walk through the process of creating a simple script to watch out for early bird slots in case they become available.
-This can happen when a supporter suddenly changes their mind or changes their pledge.
+This can happen when a supporter suddenly changes their mind.
+It can happen.
 In which case, we would suddenly see something like `Limited (1 left of 10)` in the page and it probably wouldn't last very long before someone takes it.
-It would be a total waste of time to keep an open tab and keep refreshing it every once in a while to do this task.

-We're going to work on a command-line script written in Python.
+It would be a total waste to keep an open tab and keep refreshing it every once in a while to do this task so we're going to write a Python script.
+We'll be working on the command-line as well as with our favourite text editor.
 Let's begin!

 ## Writing Our Python Script

-First, let's make sure that `Python` and `pip` are installed.
+First, let's make sure that `python` and `pip` are installed.
 You can test the `Python` and `pip` commands in the Windows Command Prompt or macOS/Linux Terminal to see if it works or if you get errors.
-You can download the latest Python version [here](https://www.python.org/downloads/), it should be some version of `Python 3`.
-Here's a helpful page in [MakeUseOf](https://www.makeuseof.com/tag/install-pip-for-python/) to help you if you need to install `pip` or for troubleshooting.
+You can download the latest Python version [here](https://www.python.org/downloads/) if you haven't downloaded it yet.
+It should be some version of `Python 3`.
+Here's a helpful page in [MakeUseOf](https://www.makeuseof.com/tag/install-pip-for-python/) to help you if you need to install or troubleshoot some error.

-Then we'll make a file for our script.
-I named my file `ks-watcher.py`, Python files end with `py`.
+Then once we have those commands, we'll make a file for our script.
+I named my file `kickstarter-watcher.py`, Python files end with `py` extension.
 You can put it anywhere like your Desktop, it doesn't matter right now.
 Navigate to your file's folder in your Command Prompt/Terminal.
-Then open the file with your favorite text editor.
-We can now start writing our code and test it along the way.
+Then open the file with your favourite text editor.
+We can now start writing our code, test it and learn some Python along the way.

 ### Using `sys`